Azure/bicep-registry-modules/avm/ptn/app/container-job-toolkit/README.md

 ### Example 3: _Align to WAF_

-This instance deploys the module with private networking and a workload plan.
+This instance deploys the module in alignment with the best-practices of the Azure Well-Architected Framework.

 <details>